HarshPatel5940/HarshPatel5940/README.md

   - [Discord Helper Bot](https://github.com/HarshPatel5940/discord-helper-bot) is a Multi-Utility Bot.
 There are multiple other bot built for client's in my personal repo's

 Projects I am currently working on
- -  [Code Flick](https://github.com/HarshPatel5940/CodeFlick) is an Open-source alternative of PasteBin made with golang to experience a new paradigm.
+ -  [CodeFlick](https://github.com/HarshPatel5940/CodeFlick) is an Open-source alternative of PasteBin made with golang to experience a new paradigm.

 ---
 ## 🔗 Socials